Sentinel Peak

 October 28, 2009

 With cool, windy weather persisting, I turned to Lake Mead Recreational Area.
-Because of its low elevation, it's warmer than Las Vegas.
-Besides, I could use the five-day, $5 pass I had bought the day before.
+Because of its low elevation, it's warmer here than in Las Vegas.
 While Dinah shopped for condos, I climbed Sentinel Peak.
-I used Harlan Stockman's web site for information.
-Instructions were sorely lacking but it provided a map with a GPS route.
+I used information from Harlan Stockman's website.
+Instructions were sorely lacking, but it provided a map with a GPS route.

 I parked at a pullout on the south side of Northshore Scenic Drive and walked east a short distance to the guard rail where I found a road.
 I followed the road for 2 km before leaving it and taking a wash on the left.
-After leaving the wash I headed across the flats to Sentinel Peak.
+After leaving the wash, I headed across Pinto Valley to Sentinel Peak.
 Specifically, I headed to the drainage east of the peak.
 I enjoyed ascending the drainage as it twisted and turned; I never knew what lay around the next bend.

-After reaching a saddle I followed a sheep track below the ridge connected to the peak.
-When the slope became too steep to continue, I scrambled over the ridge to a saddle.
-Here the mountain rose precipitously and I hiked along a shelf below steep rock slabs to a chute that I climbed easily.
+After reaching a saddle, I followed a sheep track below the ridge connected to the peak.
+When the slope became too steep to continue, I scrambled over the ridge to another saddle.
+Here the mountain rose precipitously, and I hiked along a shelf below steep rock slabs to a chute that I climbed easily.
 To my surprise, I came out next to the summit.
-After a short stay, I continued on to do the descent route.
+After a short stay, I attempted Harlan's descent route.

 I had no difficulties until I reached a huge drop in a deep drainage.
-I knew I had to exit the drainage on my right but the only advice given was to “Follow the GPS Trace”!
-After an exhausting hour-long search where I kept hitting steep, smooth rock I gave up.
+I knew I had to exit the drainage on my right, but the only advice given was to “Follow the GPS Trace”!
+After an exhausting hour-long search where I kept hitting steep, smooth rock, I gave up.
 Mindful of the amount of daylight left, I climbed back up to the summit.
-Having dropped below the trailhead elevation, I had to ascend 350 m.
+Having dropped almost level to the trailhead elevation, I had to ascend 350 m.

-Two and a half hours after leaving the summit I stood on it for the second time.
+Two and a half hours after leaving the summit, I stood on it for the second time.
 Had I not tried the descent route, this would have been a five-hour trip.
-My return was uneventful save for the setting sun lighting up the red rocks.
-The view was glorious while it lasted and I made my way back to the car in quickly fading light.
+My return was uneventful save for the setting sun lighting up the red sandstone.
+I enjoyed stunning views as I made my way back to the car in the fading light.

 Hiking up the road

-I leave the road and follow a wash.
+I left the road and followed a wash

 Going up the drainage